lucacarniato/capstone-project/README.md

 ![Fig4](figures/Fig7.jpg)
 [Figure 4.
 Bar chart for PEDCYLCOUNT feature grouped by severity code]

-Before jumping into modeling a correlation analysis was performed, to identify strongly correlated features (absolute correlation value > 0.9).
+Before jumping into modeling, a correlation analysis was performed, to identify strongly correlated features (absolute correlation value > 0.9).
 If one feature is strongly correlated to another it can be dropped to reduce the dimensionality of the feature set.
 The feature correlation matrix computed from the train set is shown in Figure 5.
 Only ADDRTYPE was found to be strongly correlated to JUNCTIONTYPE (-0.92).
 Since JUNCTIONTYPE had more missing values than ADDRTYPE in the initial dataset, the JUNCTIONTYPE feature was dropped.

 ![Fig5](figures/Fig8.jpg)